A very common “go-to” funding idea for small nonprofits is fundraising events.

 Attendees have either been invited by you or someone else representing your organization, or they have purchased tickets – which means they already care.

-These attendees know they will be asked to donate, as it’s very clear that fundraising is the sole purpose for the event.
+These attendees know they’ll be asked to donate, as it’s very clear that fundraising is the sole purpose for the event.

 Heartstrings Events can range from small gatherings of potential donors to large gatherings in ballrooms, restaurants, or other venues.